UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/add-interaction.md

   - Interaction Base Entity
 ---

-Save an `InteractionBaseEntity` in the Uptick ID SDK.
+Save an `InteractionBaseEntity` in the Privado ID SDK.

 ```dart
 Future<InteractionBaseEntity> addInteraction({